Pavan-Gv/EX-11/README.md

 ### Packet loss
 Packet loss occurs when one or more packets of data travelling across a computer network fail to reach their destination.
 Packet loss is distinguished as one of the three main error types encountered in digital communications; the other two being bit error and spurious packets caused due to noise.
 Packets can be lost in a network because they may be dropped when a queue in the network node overflows.
 The amount of packet loss during the steady state is another important property of a congestion control scheme.
 The larger the value of packet loss, the more difficult it is for transport layer protocols to maintain high bandwidths, the sensitivity to loss of individual packets, as well as to frequency and patterns of loss among longer packet sequences is strongly dependent on the application itself.
-### Throughput:
+### Throughput
 This is the main performance measure characteristic, and most widely used.
 In communication networks, such as Ethernet or packet radio, throughput or network throughput is the average rate of successful message delivery over a communication channel.
 The throughput is usually measured in bits per second (bit/s or bps), and sometimes in data packets per second or data packets per time slot.
 This measure how soon the receiver is able to get a certain amount of data send by the sender.
 It is determined as the ratio of the total data received to the end to end delay.
-Throughput is an important factor which directly impacts the network performance
+Throughput is an important factor which directly impacts the network performance.

-### Delay:
+### Delay
 Delay is the time elapsed while a packet travels from one point e.g., source premise or network ingress to destination premise or network degrees.
 The larger the value of delay, the more difficult it is for transport layer protocols to maintain high band widths.
 We will calculate end to end delay.

-### Queue Length:
+### Queue Length
 A queuing system in networks can be described as packets arriving for service, waiting for service if it is not immediate, and if having waited for service, leaving the system after being served.
 Thus queue length is very important characteristic to determine that how well the active queue management of the congestion control algorithm has been working.
 ### Result:
 The Study of Network simulator (NS) and Simulation of Congestion Control Algorithms using NS is done Successfully.